Having a Winter White Hamster can be a rewarding and fun experience. Here are 14 Winter White Dwarf Hamster facts to begin with.

 Winter White hamsters are nocturnal, so do not expect a lot of action during the day.
 It is not good to disturb a sleeping Hamster of any species because it will get scared and may bite.
 Winter White hamsters still retain the wild instincts to run around for miles each night searching for food to store for the winter.

 This means pet Winter White hamsters are escape artists.
 Pick cages with wire mesh or solid walls so that the Hamsters cannot escape.
+Let’s see the other Winter White Hamster facts.

 Can Winter White Hamsters Get Along with Other Hamster?